Tanmay-901/test-case-generator/README.md

 - Supports only python 3.2 and above.
 - Tkinter must be installed.
 * Fork and Star this repo so that it may reach to more people to use.
-* In the end, please provide your valueable feedback to me at : tanmaykhandelwal2014@gmail.com
+* In the end, please provide your valueable feedback at : tanmaykhandelwal2014@gmail.com

 ### Instructions for Windows Users:
 * Download Zip file [here](https://github.com/Tanmay-901/test-case-generator/raw/master/test_case.zip) and then extract